NikolaDai/json2es/README.md

 # Syllabus
 1. learn the java api of Elasticsearch, please refer to https://www.elastic.co;
-2. learn the mapping of Elasticsearch which could borrow a few codes from our previous AIAS project.
+2. learn the mapping of Elasticsearch which could borrow a few codes from our previous ElasticSpring project.
+3. learn the installation of HanLP plugin at https://github.com/pengcong90/elasticsearch-analysis-hanlp

 # Directory Instruction
 |---APIDemo(ES API DEMO codes)